There are many reasons to reduce your plastic footprint and this article will tell you how you can do it!

 One of the things to look out for is black plastic.
-This cannot be recycled and will end up in landfill, avoid it all costs!
+This cannot be recycled and will end up in a landfill, avoid it at all costs!

 16. Ditch cling film/food wrap

-When your travelling it can be handy to make food for the day before you go off somewhere.
+When you’re travelling it can be handy to make food for the day before you go off somewhere.
 Maybe you’d made sandwiches for a hike or you need something to cover your lunchbox.

 You’re probably thinking that there are no alternatives to cling film.
 Well, that’s not the case.

 You can use Bee’s Wrap, which is reusable and compostable to do the same job.
 This is an easy win and it’s just as good, if not better than cling film!

 17. Buy a Reusable Coffee Cup

 Coffee is one of the most popular drinks in the world.
 It’s estimated that over 2.25 billion cups of coffee are consumed every day around the world.
 That is an astounding number!

 Now consider that a lot of people get their coffee from cafes and places such as Starbucks and this starts to become an issue.
 If the majority of those people are taking their coffee away, that’s an awful lot of takeaway coffee cups.